15 of the best things to do in Chamonix, France

 6. Hike to Lac Blanc

-Set at 2352m (7717ft), this jewel-like glacial lake – its name literally means “White Lake” – is surrounded by the razor-sharp peaks of the Aiguilles Rouges, and it is usually accessible to hikers from the second half of June through to October.
-A walk of just a few gentle kilometers west along the valley from Télésiège de l'Index will lead you to stunning Lac Blanc.
+Set at 2352m, this jewel-like glacial lake – its name literally means “White Lake” – is surrounded by the razor-sharp peaks of the Aiguilles Rouges, and it is usually accessible to hikers from the second half of June through to October.
+A walk of just a few kilometers west along the valley from Télésiège de l'Index will lead you to stunning Lac Blanc (after a 30m climb).

 There's also a more challenging trail accessible from the Télécabine de la Flégère.
-Starting from the La Flégère ski area, this chairlift climbs to 2595m (8513ft); at the top, you can gasp at jagged mountain views before embarking on an even more scenic walk.
-A moderate 7km (4.3-mile) trail follows the Chamonix-Mont-Blanc Valley's western flank to turquoise Lac Blanc at 2352m (7716ft), offering views over breathtaking Alpine scenery.
+Starting from the La Flégère ski area, this chairlift climbs to 2595m; at the top, you can gasp at jagged mountain views before embarking on an even more scenic walk.
+A moderate 7km trail follows the Chamonix-Mont-Blanc Valley's western flank to turquoise Lac Blanc at 2352m, offering views over breathtaking Alpine scenery.

-Local tip: Swimming in the lake is prohibited to protect it for future generations, but it's worth coming purely to admire the views.
+Local tip: Swimming and water sports are prohibited to protect the lake for future generations, but it's worth coming purely to admire the views.

 7. Go paragliding over Chamonix